 Modern hardware masking schemes based on robust probing secure and composable gadgets are known to consume a large number of random bits per clock cycle, especially in parallel implementations and at higher orders.
 The required random numbers need to be uniformly distributed and unpredictable to adversaries.
 However, the secure and efficient generation of these bits has not yet received the attention it deserves from the research community.
 In this work, we improve upon this state of the art and provide contributions in multiple different directions.
 First of all, we clarify the relevant security properties that must be satisfied in the context of concurrent randomness generation for hardware masking.
-Then, after arguing that True Random Number Generators (TRNGs) are not cost-efficient when large quantities of bits are needed per cycle, we compare multiple potential candidates for building cost efficient Pseudo-Random Number Generators (PRNGs) instead, to stretch an initial seed obtained once at power-up (analysis of re-seeding is left to future works) into many pseudo-random bits during runtime.
-Our comparison includes block ciphers, permutations, stream ciphers and (filtered) LFSRs.
+Then, after arguing that True Random Number Generators (TRNGs) are not cost-efficient when large quantities of bits are needed per cycle, we compare multiple potential candidates for building cost efficient Pseudo-Random Number Generators (PRNGs) instead, to stretch an initial seed obtained once at power-up into many pseudo-random bits during runtime.
+Our comparison includes block ciphers, permutations, stream ciphers and LFSRs.
 We arrive at the conclusion that the stream cipher Trivium and its reduced security variant Bivium B (for more aggressive optimizations) are impressively well-suited for our targeted application scenario when considering their unrolled implementation.
-Unrolled Trivium is basically a ready-touse, trivial-to-instantiate, cheap, flexible, cryptographically strong and high-performance PRNG for hardware applications that already survived almost 20 years of cryptanalysis and heuristically inherits some of the properties of leakage-resilient stream ciphers.
+Unrolled Trivium is basically a ready-to-use, trivial-to-instantiate, cheap, flexible, cryptographically strong and high-performance PRNG for hardware applications that already survived 18 years of cryptanalysis and heuristically inherits some of the properties of leakage-resilient stream ciphers.
 Hence, we highly recommend its adaptation for concurrent masking randomness generation and provide guidelines for its usage together with parametrizable source code.
 The only alternatives with even better performance according to our analysis are unrolled LFSRs, which offer no cryptographic strength.
-For that reason we also studied in detail what the security implications might be when using such a simple linear primitive for mask generation instead of a cryptographically strong PRNG and present three case studies where security degradation occurs in practice.
-To the best of our knowledge, such concrete results have not been presented in the masking literature so far.
-In this respect, is always easy to argue that the need for cryptographic strength is obvious for PRNGs in masking contexts.
-Yet, both the related side-channel literature (see Section 1.5) and concrete real-world examples (see the case study on OpenTitan in Section 4.3) are showing that the opposite assumption is more prevalent: LFSR-based approaches are more the current norm than the exception.
+For that reason we also studied in detail what the security implications might be when using such a simple linear primitive for mask generation instead of a cryptographically strong PRNG and present two case studies where security degradation occurs in practice.
+Concrete results like that have, to the best of our knowledge, not been presented in the masking literature before.
+And while it is always easy to argue that the need for cryptographic strength is obvious for PRNGs in masking contexts, both the related side-channel literature (see Section 1.5) and concrete real-world examples (see OpenTitan) are showing that the opposite assumption is more prevalent, i.e., LFSR-based approaches are the norm, not the exception.
 Hence, we believe our work is an important cautionary study that still culminates in a positive result, as the secure options we recommend are also more efficient than many of the less secure ones used in previous works (e.g., a separate LFSR for each bit of randomness).
-Besides, and while it may indeed be possible to instantiate certain LFSRs together with specific masked implementations securely, it at least requires a thorough analysis of the randomness generator and the masked circuit jointly.
-By contrast, when instantiating a cryptographically strong PRNG like Trivium, the (SCA) security of randomness generation and masked implementation can be assessed separately, which is a desirable approach.
+While it may indeed be possible to instantiate certain LFSRs together with specific masked implementations securely, it at least requires a thorough analysis of the randomness generator and the masked circuit jointly.
+When instantiating a cryptographically strong PRNG like Trivium, the (SCA) security of randomness generation and masked implementation can be assessed separately, which is a desirable and advisable approach.